bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 # File formants

 [File formants](https://en.wikipedia.org/wiki/File_format) are
-standardized ways of encoding digitial data for storage as computer files.
+standardized ways of encoding digital data for storage as computer files.
 You know these mainly from their appearance, e.g., text document, image, audio or video file.
-But also from their [filename extensions](https://en.wikipedia.org/wiki/Filename_extension), i.e., the suffix (typically) after “.” in the filename.
+But also from their [filename extensions](https://en.wikipedia.org/wiki/Filename_extension), i.e., the suffix (typically) after “.” in the file name.
 For example, this file is a markdown file that ends in “.md” (or a R Markdown file “.Rmd” if you are looking at the source code).